delphiine/Databases/designing_repository_class/album_repository_class_recipe.md

 albums[1].artist_id # => 3

 # 2
-# Get a single student
+# Get a single album

 repo = AlbumRepository.new